The jade-green color popped, catching our eye, as did the smiling young man waving us over to the Pinang Peranakan Mansion.

-To beat the heat, we’d leave the air-conditioned sanctum of our Windstar ship, the Star Pride, right after an early-bird breakfast and be back in time for lunch.
+To beat the heat, we’d leave the air-conditioned sanctum of our Windstar cruise ship, the Star Pride, right after an early-bird breakfast and be back in time for lunch.

 You’d think that after so many (wonderful!) years of traveling together, we’d recognize our tendency to dilly-dally.

 Another cappuccino.
 A second helping of strawberries – because everyone should eat lots of fruit in the morning.
-More Camembert, and perhaps just another half croissant (we don’t want to venture out hungry!).
+More Camembert, and perhaps just another half croissant – we don’t want to venture out hungry!

-Well, let’s just say that by the time we set off, the heat almost sucked the life out of us.
+It’s hotter than Hades.
 And it’s hard to read a map when even your sunglasses are perspiring.

 It turned out to be the Pinang Peranakan Mansion (consistently rated on TripAdvisor as the #1 or #2 attraction out of all the things to do in George Town, Penang, so it must be really really good, right?